vahidinj/budget_dash/README.md

-This file is the entry point for a budget tracking dashboard application built using Plotly Dash.
+This file is the entry point for a personal budget tracking dashboard application built using Plotly Dash.
 The application generates a dynamic dashboard that includes three main components: dynamic drop-downs, histograms, and line graphs.
 These components track Income, Expense, and Savings over time.